 Stuart Matthews: 22 years.
 Director Artiste and Online.
 Has opened pathways for the business and regularly comes up with awesome artwork for the Trigger Clothing Label.
 Beach Sprint king for Mornington LSC

 Matt Trigger 30 years Director Buyer and Online.
 A thought provoking ideas man who can fix anything and loves to play tricks on fellow staff.
 Along with Stu still a very passionate sailboarder.
 Can ride any craft especially if it’s out there and challenging.
+Believes the earth is flat and any other conspiracy theory on the internet.
+UFO investigator.

 Our Retired warrior list